 What's the difference between an interdental and interspace toothbrush?

 An interspace toothbrush, or single-tufted toothbrush, is another type of brush designed to reach tricky spots in your mouth.
-It contains just one small bundle of filaments, arranged in a point rather than sticking out to the sides like an interdental brush.
+It contains just one small bundle of filaments arranged in a point.
+Interdental brush filaments stick out to the sides.